Virtual Cooking Classes, Food Events and Tutorials to Stream Now

 Bread Ahead’s online baking classes

-From delicious sugary doughnuts to soft no-knead sourdough, renowned London-based bakery Bread Ahead is hosting a series of live bakes every day at 6pm on Instagram.
-Simply gather the listed ingredients and get baking.
-The bakery has also launched a number of online courses on their website, including gluten-free baking, Scandinavian baking and doughnut-making, as well as interactive workbooks, which you can use alongside designated live workshops. breadahead.com
+Renowned London-based bakery Bread Ahead has launched a number of online courses on its website, including gluten-free baking, Scandinavian baking and doughnut-making, as well as interactive workbooks, which you can use alongside designated live workshops. breadahead.com

 You might also like...